 Tables

-Tables are fundamental to database systems, representing collections of data organized by rows and associated data types.
+Tables are fundamental to database systems, representing structured collections of data organized into rows with associated data types.

-In traditional databases, tables support both reading and modification.
-Reading typically involves SELECT statements, while modifications occur through UPDATE, DELETE, or INSERT operations.
-While Arrow Flight servers are not required to support all these operations, the Airport extension facilitates all of them.
+Traditional database tables support reading (SELECT) and modification (INSERT, UPDATE, DELETE) operations.
+While Arrow Flight servers are not required to implement all operations, the Airport extension provides a complete framework for supporting them.

 Arrow Flight Server Implementation Notes